 I have seen some cases over the years where a company has started a Google AdWords campaign, drove lots of traffic to their site, and that traffic caused people to search for a particular product, company name, and brand.
 That drove more demand, more search queries, and ultimately did boost the site’s organic search traffic.

 But this is different.

 Paying to boost your organic search engine rankings does not have anything to do with Google.
 Essentially, you’re paying to promote a certain URL on social media sites such as on Facebook.
-It’s the traffic and social engagement that boosts the page’s organic search engine rankings.
+It’s the traffic and social engagement that boosts the page’s natural search engine rankings.

 As a disclaimer, I used to work for Vizion Interactive a few years ago as its Search Engine Marketing Manager.